Please see the notices on the Home page about collective worship and private prayer.

 During the pandemic we’ve seen a huge rise in the number of online/livestream services taking place on Sundays.
 It’s been truly inspiring to see the innovative ways church communities have continued their ministries in difficult circumstances.
 The Bible Society has put put together a collection of free and shareable video resources for churches based around key biblical themes, including powerful spoken word pieces and original songs to help you reflect.
 Use this link to access them.

 DO YOU HAVE PRIMARY SCHOOL AGE CHILDREN?
-'OPEN THE BOOK'
+'OPEN THE BOOK':

 Our Open the Book team is not able to visit local primary schools to go into assemblies and deliver stories from the Bible at the moment, due to Covid-19 restrictions.
 (Many schools are not having whole school assemblies anyway.)
 Please pray for our team (Margaret Wood, Linda Russell, Lynn and Mario Castillo, Claire Yardley, Amanda Horton and Wendy Bird and occasional guest appearances from Rob Yardley!).
 They hope to be able to visit the schools after Christmas.
+Marg and Linda have some exciting ideas for our work in schools in the future.

 SERVICES FOR THOSE WHO ARE BLIND, PEOPLE WHO DO NOT USE THE INTERNET AND THOSE WHO ARE ANXIOUS BECAUSE OF ISOLATION: